Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

 We consider the linear scalar wave equation

 with $d = 2, 3$ and appropriate initial / boundary conditions to be specified later, where $c(x)$ is the speed of the wave in the medium.
-In some scenarios, the initial/boundary/source conditions induce relatively high \textit{essential frequencies} \cite{engquist2003computational} in the propagating waves.
+In some scenarios, the initial/boundary/source conditions induce relatively high (\rB{with respect to the size of the domain}) \textit{essential frequencies} \cite{engquist2003computational} in the propagating waves.
 Accurate resolution of such high frequencies would require correspondingly fine discretization, rendering the problem computationally infeasible.

 In the high frequency limit $\omega\rightarrow \infty$, one can consider the following approximation to (\ref{wave}).
 Let $u$ admit a series expansion of the form